History of Cameroon: Southern Regions

 The Muslim empires of the Sahara and Sahel never reached further south than the highlands of the Cameroon Line.
 Further south, there is little archaeological evidence of large empires or kingdoms and no historical record due to the lack of writing in the region.
-When the Portuguese arrived in the region in the 16th century, a large number of kings, chiefs, and fons ruled small territories.
+When the Portuguese arrived in the region in the fifteenth century, a large number of kings, chiefs, and fons ruled small territories.
 Many ethnic groups, particularly speakers of the Grassfields languages in the west, have oral histories of migrating south fleeing Muslim invaders, likely reference to the Fulani War and subsequent conflicts in Nigeria and northern Cameroon.

 Malaria prevented significant European settlement or exploration until the late 1870s, when large supplies of the malaria suppressant quinine became available.
 The early European presence in Cameroon was primarily devoted to coastal trade and the acquisition of slaves.
 The Cameroon coast was a major hub for the purchase of slaves who were taken across the Atlantic to Brazil, the United States, and the Caribbean.
 In 1807, the British abolished slavery in the Empire and began military efforts to suppress the slave trade, particularly in West Africa.
 Combined with the end of legal slave imports in the United States the same year, the international slave trade in Cameroon declined sharply.
-Christian missionaries established a presence in the late 19th century.
+Christian missionaries established a presence in the late nineteenth century.
 Around this time, the Aro Confederacy, was expanding its economic and political influence from southeastern Nigeria into western Cameroon.
 However, the arrival of British and German colonizers cut short its growth and influence.

-Colonial Period
+Colonial period

-Scramble for Africa and German Kamerun (1884-1918)
+Scramble for Africa and German Kamerun (1884–1918)

 The Scramble for Africa beginning in the late 1870s, saw European powers, primarily seeking to establish formal control over the parts of Africa not yet colonized.
 The Cameroon coast was of interest to both the British, already established in what is now Nigeria and with missionaries outposts in several towns, and the Germans who had extensive trading relationships and plantations established in the Douala region.
 On July 5, 1884, German explorer and administrator Gustav Nachtigal began signing agreements with Duala leaders establishing a German protectorate in the region.
 A brief conflict ensued with rival Duala chiefs which Germany and its allies won, leaving the British with little choice but to acknowledge Germany's claim to the region.
 The borders of modern Cameroon were established through a series of negotiations with the British and French.
 Germany established an administration for the colony with a capital first at Buea and later at Yaoundé and continued to explore the interior and co-opt or subjugate local rulers.
 The largest conflicts were the Bafut Wars and the Adamawa Wars which ended by 1907 with German victories.